Royal Berkshire 2018/19Read more about Royal Berkshire

 An efficient fire and rescue service will manage its budget and spend money properly and appropriately.
 It will align its resources to its risk.
 It should try to keep costs down without compromising public safety.
 Future budgets should be based on robust and realistic assumptions.
 Royal Berkshire Fire and Rescue Service’s overall efficiency is good.

 Royal Berkshire FRS makes good use of its resources.
 The service has a medium-term financial plan in place for the period to 2021, and its annual budget for 2018/19 is £33.5m.
-The plan is based on its CPIRMP and meets financial requirements.
+The plan is based on its corporate plan and integrated risk management plan (CPIRMP) and meets financial requirements.

 The service told us it is on track to make a further £2.4m of savings by the end of 2019/20.
 It has introduced a new hub model to make savings and encourage better collaboration between different departments.
 It intends to evaluate this new model in 2019.

 A strategic performance board monitors how well the service is meeting its performance targets.
 Its business continuity arrangements are robust.

 The availability of on-call firefighters increases at night.
 However, the service’s current wholetime shift pattern provides the same number of wholetime firefighters 24 hours a day.
 This means there are more firefighters available at night than there are during the day.
 Royal Berkshire FRS should make sure its current shift patterns provide the most efficient and productive service to the public.